December 17, 2013. Marta Wegorzewska, PhD candidate, in collaboration with Dr. Seth Bokser, MD.

 Often, that time is nine months long.
 The nine-month period ensures the fetus is developmentally ready for a new stage in life—babyhood.
 Babyhood requires lungs that breathe, a stomach that digests milk and an immune system that fights bugs.
 Until birth, the mother performs these tasks for the fetus.

-Phthalates are chemical added to plastics (shower curtains, rainwear, toys etc)2 to help soften them.
+Phthalates are chemicals added to plastics (shower curtains, rainwear, toys etc)2 to help soften them.
 Phthalates are also added to personal-care products including soap, shampoo, lotion and deodorant.3 Most people, including pregnant women, unintentionally encounter phthalates regularly in their environment.

 Over time, phthalates leak out of plastics and contaminate the food and water we ingest.4 People can also come into contact with phthalates when they apply products containing the chemicals onto their skin.3